Get Ready for Hurricanes and Ice Dams

 One thing to keep in mind is that interior damages result from ponded water that makes its way into the home.
 The ice itself is not so much the problem.
 Therefore, if you can provide an “escape route” for the melted snow to exit the roof, the ice dam does not continue to grow from melted water that re-freezes and the water does not make its way into the home.

 If you continue to struggle with ice dams, give us a call at 1-800-543-8938.
 We’d be happy to talk through your situation and lend our advice.
-And, while metal roofing is not a “cure all” for ice dams, it can play a role in alleviating troublesome situations.
+And, while metal roofing is not a “cure-all” for ice dams, it can play a role in alleviating troublesome conditions.

 Please contact us whenever we can be of help.